pkpkpk/cljs-node-io/readme.md

 ```
 <hr>

-### Notes
+### Differences from Clojure
-  + biased towards sync calls, async makes for poor repl experience
+  + Node runs an asynchronous event loop & is event driven.
+This means you can't do things like create a stream and consume it synchronously (that is, on the same event-loop tick)... you must instead create the stream and attach handlers to its emitted events.
+    - clojure.java.io coerces everything into streams and reads and writes from there.
+This strategy cannot work in node.
+    - To preserve synchronous semantics, slurp for example uses memory consuming fs.readFileSync.
+This is fine for small files and repl sessions.
+If you need to read larger files, restructure your program to accommodate node streams.
+Luckily core.async makes this easy!

+  + node streams manage themselves, are awesome. no reader+writer interfaces necessary
   + no URL type, just goog.net.Uri (which is great & very java-ish)
+  + javascript does not have a character type
+  + no java-style char/byte arrays, just nodejs buffers
   + clojure on JVM exploits inheritance for typing, not available here
-  + fudging types with keywords, simplest
-  + no java-style char/byte arrays, just nodejs buffers
-  + node streams manage themselves, are awesome. no readers necessary

-### Differences from Clojure